robbpriestley/Jogtracks/README.md

 Jog records are displayed to the user in a view and can be filtered by date range.
 A **report** subsection of the view details average distance, time, and speed for all records currently displayed by the filter.

 Ordinary **jogger** users can be managed by **coach** users.
-A coach user has the ability to CRUD not only their own jog records, but those of jogger users who have selected them as their coach (via the **Settings** page).
-Also, special **admin** users can CRUD all jog records in the system as well as their own.
+A coach user has the ability to CRUD user records.
+Also, special **admin** users can CRUD all jog records in the system as well as user records.

 ### Functional Demo